 Some people would say Valparaiso is a “Little San Francisco”.
 I can see why, with the hills and trolleybuses.
 Although I would an older version of San Francisco.

 One of the main attractions in the city is Cerro Alegre, where most of the houses are painted with bright colors and artists get together to create.

 6. San Rafael Lake

 This lagoon was formed by the retreat of the San Rafael Glacier.
 Being that the main attraction of the place.

-The Marble Caves (or Cuevas de Marmol in Spanish) were created thanks to the erosion and light.
+The Marble Caves (or Cuevas de Marmol in Spanish) were created thanks to erosion and light.
 They turned geological formations into colorful sculptures.

-The only way to get there is by boat.
-And to have a better view of the caves you should go during the Summer (between November and March).
+The only way to get there is by boat; and to have a better view of the caves, you should go during the Summer (between November and March).

 Something that you should know that the color of the marble changes depending on the level of the water, and that depends on the time of the year.